segment was partly funded by a Local History Grant issued by the Brisbane City

 Lower catchment residents have mentioned the ready availability of yabbies, and other crustacean game at Murarrie in the 1940s and 1950s (Arthington 1986, JOL Hemmant and Murarrie Files).
 Old residents of Murrarie and Belmont have mentioned that it would have been possible for struggling farming families of those districts to have eked out a subsistence living, from harvesting local game as late as the 1940s.

-Prior to the Brisbane City Council's extending some protection to Bulimba's Creek's natural corridor in the 1960s, the banks of the entire length of the creek were traversed on foot by the then Lord Mayor, Clem Jones and the Town Clerk, Jim Slaughter.
+Prior to the Brisbane City Council's extending some protection to Bulimba's Creek's natural corridor in the 1960s, the banks of the entire length of the creek were traversed on foot by the then Lord Mayor, Clem Jones and the executive adviser to the Council, Jim Slaughter[ oral history interview with Clem Jones at his home, in early 2000s ] with the intention of cleaning up the corridor, following the creek's banks having been blighted by many unauthorized refuse dumps..
 A good deal of removal of refuse from the creek's surrounding natural areas was subsequently undertaken by BCC and later by conservation groups from the 1990s onwards.

 The Clem Jones Sports Centre at Carina underwent construction from 1957, on a site which had been a tea tree swamp and then a refuse dump [ it had been intended by the then Belmont Shire Council in the early twentieth century to serve as a recreation area].
 By 2007 the sports complex had enjoyed 50 years of operation, with a large number of sporting groups occupying the grounds.
 Clem Jones died at the end of that year.

 During the late 1960s & early 1970s there was a protracted campaign to preserve the Mt.
-Gravatt Showgrounds from undergoing development for a proposed Myer retailing complex.
-The development had been approved by the Brisbane City Council administration led by Clem Jones as Lord Mayor at the time.The campaign was successfully pursued by Mr. Arthur Scurr, a member of the family owning a local hardware firm, and other Mt Gravatt residents, requiring court action which ensued in one of the last Australian legal appeals to be heard by the Privy Council in Britain.
+Gravatt Showgrounds, a community originated recreational facility of about 60 years' standing, from undergoing development for a proposed Myer retailing complex.
+The development had been approved by the Brisbane City Council administration, led by Clem Jones as Lord Mayor at the time.The campaign was successfully pursued by Mr. Arthur Scurr, a member of the family owning a local hardware firm, and other Mt Gravatt residents, requiring court action which ensued in one of the last Australian legal appeals to be heard by the Privy Council in Britain..
+Another appeal to the Privy Council very shortly afterwards, involved yet another proposed development at Upper Mt Gravatt, but that appeal was unsuccessful.

 According to an account generated by an interview with an 89 year old resident of Brisbane's South Eastern suburbs, with BCC anti-pest control measures and further land clearing, there has been much less of a mosquito presence in the vicinity of Bulimba Creek in recent years, whereas the resident said mosquito attacks near the creek during the 1930s could be extremely severe [ Interview with Mr. S. Houselander in 2006.].